Sioweb/AdmiralcloudClient/README.md

 ### PHP Client for Admiralcloud

-This is a simple wrapper to use the admiralcloud search API.
+This is a simple example wrapper to use the admiralcloud search API.

 #### Installation